migoox/csharp-site/content/labs/lab01/index.en.md

 origin  git@github.com:ocornut/imgui.git (fetch)
 origin  git@github.com:ocornut/imgui.git (push)
 ```
-You may want to add multiple remotes, each for different collaborators or hosting websites (for example, one can have origin pointing to GitHub and backup pointing to another server).
+- You may want to add multiple remotes, each for different collaborators or hosting websites (for example, one can have origin pointing to GitHub and backup pointing to another server).
 Simply `git remote add <shortname> <url>`.
+- If you wish to change the shortname, run `git remote rename <old_shortname> <new_shortname>`.
+- To 'unhook' a remote, use `git remote remove <shortname>`.

 Note that _shortname_ is used for referencing in commands, so it can be anything you want.
-If you wish to change the shortname, run `git remote rename <old_shortname> <new_shortname>`.
-To 'unhook' a remote, use `git remote remove <shortname>`.

 In Visual Studio, open `Git -> Manage Remotes...`.
-You will see a list of all currently configured remotes for your local repository.
-To add a new one, click `Add` and type in the name as well as the URL (for now type in the same URL for both `Fetch` and `Push`).
-You can remove a remote with the `Remove` button, or edit details with `Edit`.
+- You will see a list of all currently configured remotes for your local repository.
+- To add a new one, click `Add` and type in the name as well as the URL (for now type in the same URL for both `Fetch` and `Push`).
+- You can remove a remote with the `Remove` button, or edit details with `Edit`.

 ![Remotes](/labs/lab01/img/remotes.png)

-### Sharing your work
-Now that you know how remotes work, you can use them to actually share code between local and remote repositories.

-#### Fetching and pulling
+### Fetching and pulling
 Since remote repositories are separate from your local copies, any data within them can change in the meantime and cause your local repository to be behind.
 Someone might have added a new branch, made several commits or deleted a bunch of files.
 To get that new data, you can run [`git fetch <remote>`](https://git-scm.com/docs/git-fetch).
 This **will not update the code**, only Git-specific objects and references.
 If you want to actually incorporate the changes, you need to use [`git pull <remote>`](https://git-scm.com/docs/git-pull).

 In Visual Studio, open `View -> Git Changes`.
-Next to the branch name, the first icon (a dotted downward arrow) fetches data, and the second icon (a solid downward arrow) pulls data.
-You can see how many new commits (relative to the upstream branch) are available to pull, displayed under the branch name.
+- Next to the branch name:
+    - the first icon (a dotted downward arrow) fetches data,
+    - the second icon (a solid downward arrow) pulls and merges the data.
+- You can see how many new commits (relative to the upstream branch) are available to pull, displayed under the branch name.

 ![Fetch pull](/labs/lab01/img/fetchpull.png)

-#### Pushing
+### Pushing
 When you want to share your code, you have to push it to the corresponding branch on the remote repository with [`git push <remote> <branch>`](https://git-scm.com/docs/git-push).
 When you push for the first time, Git may ask you to set an upstream branch - this just tells Git which remote branch your local branch should sync with by default.
 You can read more about remote branches [here](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches).

 In Visual Studio, open `View -> Git Changes`.
-The third icon next to the branch name (a solid upward arrow) pushes the local changes to the upstream branch.
-You can also see how many new commits (relative to the upstream branch) will be pushed, displayed under the branch name.
+- The third icon next to the branch name (a solid upward arrow) pushes the local changes to the upstream branch.
+- You can also see how many new commits (relative to the upstream branch) will be pushed, displayed under the branch name.

 ![Push](/labs/lab01/img/push.png)